Doyle Bramhall

-Doyle Bramhall (February 17, 1949 – November 12, 2011) was an American blues singer, guitarist and drummer with deep roots in the Austin, Texas music scene.
+Doyle Bramhall Sr. (February 17, 1949 – November 12, 2011) was an American blues singer, guitarist and drummer with deep roots in the Austin, Texas music scene.

 Career

 Bramhall joined The Chessmen with Jimmie Vaughan while in high school.
 The group opened for Jimi Hendrix when he played Dallas.
 In 1969, he moved to Austin and formed Texas Storm with Jimmie Vaughan.
 In the 1970s, Bramhall formed The Nightcrawlers with Marc Benno, which also included Jimmie Vaughan's younger brother Stevie Ray Vaughan on guitar.
 While in The Nightcrawlers, Bramhall co-wrote the tune "Dirty Pool," which appeared on Stevie Ray Vaughan's debut album, Texas Flood.
 He would write or co-write several other songs for the younger Vaughan, such as "Life by the Drop" from SRV's The Sky Is Crying album, and he played the drums on the Vaughan Brothers only album, Family Style.

 Bramhall released his debut solo record in 1994, which included appearances from the Vaughans and his own son.
 He also collaborated with Jennifer Warnes in the 1990s.

 He is the father of singer and guitarist Doyle Bramhall II.